Beautiful vintage aesthetic

 Once plugged in and turned on, the Smeg espresso machine was ready for use in about two minutes.

 Though this machine is easy to use, there were a couple of things we didn’t like.
 The tamper, for instance, is made of plastic.
-This weak material made it difficult to pack the grounds tightly inside the filter holder.
+This flimsy material made it difficult to pack the grounds tightly inside the filter holder.
 We also didn’t like the machine’s lack of customization.
-Though we were able to stop the flow of espresso at an earlier point than the machine’s pre-set time, we were not able to control other important variables, such as water temperature and flow rate (which contribute to making a good espresso).
+Though we stopped the flow of espresso at an earlier point than the machine’s pre-set time, we could not control other variables, such as water temperature and flow rate (which contribute to making a good espresso).

 Despite these flaws, we were impressed with the quality of the espresso.
 It wasn’t totally under-extracted, as we had expected.
-We were also able to get a nice crema even with the plastic tamper at times, if we packed it down very tightly.
-As for the frother, it worked well for our purposes in making cappuccinos and lattes and produced delicious frothy milk.
+We got a nice crema even with the plastic tamper at times if we packed it down very tightly.
+As for the frother, it worked well when making cappuccinos and lattes and produced delicious frothy milk.

 Ease of Cleaning: Requires regular cleaning

 This machine requires a bit of upkeep.
 The included instructions recommend wiping the exterior with a soft, damp cloth after every use.
-The drip tray and the cup tray are removable and should be cleaned by hand, and the filter baskets also must be cleaned with running water after each use.
+The drip tray and the cup tray are removable, and you can clean it by hand.
+The filter baskets also must be cleaned with running water after each use.
+After using the milk frother, clean it immediately.
+Clean the water tank by hand once a month.

-Price: Fair price for the aesthetic and performance
+Price: Fair price for the design and performance

-Considering the performance, the beautiful design, and the ease of use, this espresso machine is definitely worth the price (retails for around $570).
-This machine also comes with a one-year limited warranty to add to its value.
-While it is certainly not top of the line in terms of espresso machines (which can run over $1,000), it's an excellent middle-ground option and especially great for beginners.
+This espresso machine is definitely worth the price (retails for around $515), considering its performance, design details, and ease of use.
+It comes with a one-year limited warranty, adding to its value.
+While it's certainly not top of the line among espresso machines (which can run over $1,000), it's an excellent middle-ground option for beginners.

-We also tested the Mr. Coffee Cafe Barista, a top-performing espresso machine that retails for a much lower price than the Smeg Espresso Coffee Machine (around $250).
+We also tested the Mr. Coffee Café Barista, a top-performing espresso machine that retails for a much lower price than the Smeg Espresso Coffee Machine (around $200).
 It’s similar in function in that it can make single and double espresso shots and can froth milk.
-It also has the ability to make espresso drinks semi-automatically, which is a perk for beginners.
+It also has the ability to make espresso drinks semi-automatically, which is a great perk for beginners.

-However, the Mr. Coffee Cafe Barista does not even come close to the stunning design of the Smeg espresso machine.
+However, the Mr. Coffee Café Barista doesn't even come close to the stunning design of the Smeg espresso machine.
 The Smeg is also much slimmer, and we would even say it’s easier to use.
 If you have the means to purchase the Smeg, by all means, go for it.

 Ideal for beginners.

-The Smeg Espresso Coffee Machine’s impeccable, high-quality aesthetic, ease of use, and ability to make good espresso drinks make it a good buy and a great middle-ground option for beginners who want to make espresso and look good doing it.
+The Smeg Espresso Coffee Machine’s high-quality design and ability to make good espresso drinks makes it a good buy and a great middle-ground option for beginners who want to make espresso and look good while doing it.

 - Product Name Espresso Machine